Grima04/Win32droid/README.md

 ### Short-term goals
 * Fix bugs of course :)
 * Try to clean up the rootfs OBB, to shrink its size and consume less phone storage
-* Try to implement Mesa DRM KGSL as soon as it is fixed to attempt to get GPU acceleration to work on Qualcomm devices with DRM
+* Try to find and implement an existing solution to the 3D acceleration problem

 ### Mid-term goals
 * Implement Proot in order to make the app compatible with non-rooted devices
 * Provide a better UI and/or rewrite it and create a proper options menu
-* Try to get the LOAX-Server project to work with Win32droid, to provide hardware acceleration via OpenGL ES 2 and combine it with a wrapper for Desktop OpenGL (like GL4ES, Regal or virgl-vtest as GL to GLES translators)

 ### Long-term goals
 * Learn C/C++ and OpenGL to be able to port virgl or a similar project to Android in order to provide a solid, hardware accelerated OpenGL backend for games.